groonga/groonga/doc/source/reference/commands/select.rst

 ..   --drilldown_filter '_nsubrecs > 1' \
 ..   --drilldown_output_columns _key,_nsubrecs

-.. _select-drilldown-if-max-n-records:
+.. _select-drilldown-max-n-target-records:

-``drilldown_if_max_n_records``
+``drilldown_max_n_target_records``
-""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""

 .. versionadded:: 12.0.0

-Specifies the max number of records as a threshold whether drilldown is executed or not.
-A drilldown is executed only if the number of records of the drilldown target table (filtered result) is less than or equal to the specified value.
-If a drilldown isn't executed, empty drilldown result is returned.
+Specifies the max number of records of the drilldown target table (filtered result) to use drilldown.
+If the number of filtered result is larger than the specified value, some records in filtered result aren't used for drilldown.

-If this value is negative, a drilldown is executed.
+If the specified value is negative, it's processed same as :ref:`select-limit`.
+For example, ``-1`` uses all records.
 The default value is ``-1``.
-It means that all drilldowns are executed by default.
+It means that all filtered records are used by default.

 This feature is useful when filtered result may be very large.
 A drilldown against large filtered result may be slow.
-You can omit drilldown execution dynamically based on the number of records in filtered result by this feature.
+You can limit the max number of records to be used for drilldown by this feature.

-Here is an example to omit drilldown execution:
+Here is an example to limit the max number of records to be used for drilldown.
+The last 2 records, ``{"_id": 4, "tag": "Senna"}`` and ``{"_id": 5, "tag": "Senna"}``, aren't used:

 .. groonga-command
-.. include:: ../../example/reference/commands/select/drilldown_if_max_n_records.log
+.. include:: ../../example/reference/commands/select/drilldown_max_n_target_records.log
 .. select Entries \
 ..   --limit -1 \
 ..   --output_columns _id,tag \
 ..   --drilldown tag \
-..   --drilldown_if_max_n_records 4
+..   --drilldown_max_n_target_records 3

 .. _select-advanced-drilldown-related-parameters: